Bicycle Accident Lawyer

 - Texting drivers

 When these accidents happen, injuries are often severe.
 Common bicycle injuries include broken bones, spinal cord injuries, neck injuries and head injuries, including Traumatic Brain Injuries (TBI).
 Whatever type of injury you're dealing with, make your case count.
-Contact Tracey & Fox.
+Contact Tracey Fox King & Walters.

 Evidence builds strong legal cases.
 That's why we work tirelessly to gather evidence about every bicycle accident case we handle in Houston or elsewhere in Texas.
 We know that without the facts, insurance companies will likely do everything they can to deny your claim.